 - How to use NLP to improve your public speaking skills

-- How to use NLP to cure a phobia
+- How to use NLP to change a belief

 - How to use NLP to accelerate your learning